 There is also a social worker based at the North Wales Cancer Treatment Centre, Glan Clwyd Hospital, who specialises in providing advice, support and information for cancer patients and their families.
 Please ask a member of your healthcare team if you would like to be referred to this service.

-If you are a young person caring for somebody affected by cancer, there are local organisations that offer advice, peer group support, short breaks and activities.
+If you are a young person caring for someone, there are local organisations that can offer advice, support, short breaks and activities.

 Flintshire Young Carers:

 Crossroads may be able to provide practical care and support in the home to give you a break from caring responsibilities.
 This includes domestic support (shopping, light housework), personal care and preparation of light meals.
 Funding depends on personal circumstances.

 Crossroads Care recently merged with the Carer’s Trust.
 Online information can be found on the website:

 When you are caring for somebody who is close to you, it is important that you also look after yourself.

 If you are experiencing emotional or physical difficulties, your GP should be your first point of contact.
 He/she will be able to provide advice and guidance.